useraid/WebSrv/README.md

 ## Features
 - Concurrency - Handle mutiple connections at once
 - Logging - Console and File based Detailed Logging
-- Standalone Mode - Run the `web` as is to use as a simple HTTP server
+- Standalone Mode - Compile and Run the binary as is to use as a simple HTTP server
 - Lightweight - Low resource usage

 ## Quick Start